franco-ruggeri/nix-config/README.md

 TODO:

 - [ ] update the rest of the README.
-- [ ] multi-user.
+  - [ ] describe structure and concepts: host, user, system, modules. host =
+        hardware + system + user(s). system = OS.
+- [x] multi-user.
 I want to be able to enable only specific user modules for each user.
   - Update: need to make the modules optional with the enable option, and then activate them from the user config.
-- [ ] Move the dotfiles to users, not modules.
+- [x] Move the dotfiles to users, not modules.
 They belong to the user.
       Different users, different dotfiles (maybe shared via common, but in principle each user has their dotfiles).
 - [x] I need the concept of system... like users have their config (e.g.,